lnis-uofu/OpenFPGA/docs/source/arch_lang/link_circuit_modules.rst

 Link circuit modules
 --------------------
-Each defined SPICE model should be linked to a FPGA module defined in the original part of architecture descriptions.
+Each defined SPICE model should be linked to an FPGA module defined in the original part of architecture descriptions.
 It helps FPGA-SPICE creating the SPICE netlists for logic/routing blocks.
 Since the original part lacks such support, we create a few XML properties to link to Circuit models.

 SRAM
 ====

 To link the defined circuit model of SRAM into the FPGA architecture description, a new line in XML format should be added under the XML node device.
-The new XML node is named as sram, which defines the area of a SRAM and the name of circuit model to be linked.
-And example is shown as follows:
+The new XML node is named as sram, which defines the area of an SRAM and the name of the circuit model to be linked.
+An example is shown as follows:

 .. code-block:: xml